nuxt/scripts/README.md

 Plus Nuxt goodies:

 - ⏬ Serve third-party scripts from your own server
-- 🕵️ Privacy Features - Trigger scripts loading on cookie consent, honour DoNotTrack.
+- 🕵️ Privacy Features - Trigger scripts loading on consent.
 - 🪵 DevTools integration - View your script with their status and see function logs

 ## Background